eProsima/vulcanexus/docs/rst/tutorials/tools/fastdds_monitor/fastdds_monitor.rst

 Background
 ----------

-Vulcanexus integrates `eProsima Fast DDS Monitor <https://fast-dds-monitor.readthedocs.io/en/latest/>`_, which is a useful tool for monitoring and studying a ROS 2 network as ROS 2 relies on the `DDS specification <https://www.omg.org/spec/DDS/1.4/About-DDS/>`_ to communicate the different nodes.
+Vulcanexus integrates `ROS 2 Monitor <https://fast-dds-monitor.readthedocs.io/en/latest/>`_, which is a useful tool for monitoring and studying a ROS 2 network as ROS 2 relies on the `DDS specification <https://www.omg.org/spec/DDS/1.4/About-DDS/>`_ to communicate the different nodes.
 The automatic discovery of entities in a local network enables to easily identify the different running Participants, their Endpoints, the Topics that each of them is using, and even the network interfaces they are employing to communicate with one another.
-Additionally, it is possible to receive statistical data from every endpoint in the network leveraging the `Fast DDS Statistics Module <https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/statistics.html>`_.
+Additionally, it is possible to receive statistical data from every endpoint in the network leveraging the `ROS 2 Statistics Module <https://fast-dds.docs.eprosima.com/en/latest/fastdds/statistics/statistics.html>`_.
 This data is very useful to analyze the DDS network performance and seek possible communication problems in it.

 This tutorial provides step-by-step instructions to use Vulcanexus to monitor a ROS 2 talker/listener demo.